 If you don’t want to receive Communion that is totally fine.
 You can remain in your seat, or you can also come forward and cross your arms over your chest to receive a blessing instead of Communion.

 After everyone has received Communion we all say a prayer which is printed in the bulletin.
-Fr.
-Will then asks God to bless us.
+The Celebrant then asks God to bless us.
 We sing one more hymn, during which the liturgical ministers in the Procession at the start of the service process out (the Recessional).
-At the very end we are dismissed by Fr.
-Will and sent out into the world.
+At the very end we are dismissed and sent out into the world.

 Annette will start playing her fabulous organ music again.
 At this point it is fine to stand up and leave your seat, or you may want to remain and listen to the music.
-Some of us form a line down the middle of the sanctuary and greet Fr.
-Will one-by-one as we leave.
+Some of us form a line down the middle of the sanctuary and greet the Celebrant one-by-one as we leave.
 Feel free to join the line and introduce yourself as a newcomer.

 Once the service is concluded we head to the gathering area off the narthex for coffee, light refreshments and fellowship.
 Please feel free to join us!

 Every Episcopal church is a little different, but this is what happens at St. Theodore's on most Sunday mornings.
 We hope you will visit us soon!